-Fair Value Hierarchy - Carrying Amount Carrying Fair Carrying Fair Carrying alue Amount Value Amount Carrying 1 Fair Fair Fair , , timated Fair Value er 31, 20 015 Decembe er 31, 2014 Assets Cash and cash equivalents (a) 1 \$ 619 \$ 619 \$ 789 \$ 789 Time deposits and other (b) 1 124 124 130 130 Liabilities and redeemable securities of subsidiaries Short-term debt (c) 2 1,071 1,071 777 777 Long-term debt (d) 2 6,704 7,300 6,179 6,963 Redeemable preferred securities of subsidiaries (e) 3 64 64 72 72
+Fair Value Hierarchy Carrying I Estimated Fair Value Carrying Amount stimated Fair Value Level Decembe r 31, 2 2016 Decembe er 31, 2015 Assets Cash and cash equivalents (a) 1 \$ 923 \$ 923 \$ 619 \$ 619 Time deposits and other (b) 1 138 138 124 124 Liabilities Short-term debt (c) 2 170 170 1,071 1,071 Long-term debt (d) 2 7,402 7,886 6,704 7,300

 - (a) Cash equivalents are composed of certificates of deposit, time deposits and other interest-bearing investments with original maturity dates of 90 days or less.
-Cash equivalents are recorded at cost, which approximates fair value - (b) Time deposits are composed of deposits with original maturities of more than 90 days but less than one year and instruments with original maturities of greater than one year, included in other current assets or other assets in the Consolidated Balance Sheet, as appropriate.
+Cash equivalents are recorded at cost, which approximates fair value. - (b) Time deposits are composed of deposits with original maturities of more than 90 days but less than one year and instruments with original maturities of greater than one year, included in other current assets or other assets in the consolidated balance sheet, as appropriate.
 Other, included in other current assets, is composed of funds held in escrow.
 Time deposits and other are recorded at cost, which approximates fair value. - (c) Short-term debt is composed of U.S. commercial paper and/or other similar short-term debt issued by non-U.S. subsidiaries, all of which are recorded at cost, which approximates fair value. - (d) Long-term debt includes the current portion of these debt instruments.
-Fair values were estimated based on quoted prices for financial instruments for which all significant inputs were observable, either directly or indirectly. - (e) The redeemable preferred securities of subsidiaries are not traded in active markets.
-For certain instruments, fair values were calculated using a floating rate pricing model that compared the stated spread to the fair value spread to determine the price at which each of the financial instruments should trade.
-The model used the following inputs to calculate fair values: face value, current LIBOR rate, unobservable fair value credit spread, stated spread, maturity date and interest or dividend payment dates.
-Additionally, the fair value of the remaining redeemable securities was based on various inputs, including an independent third-party appraisal, adjusted for current market conditions.
+Fair values were estimated based on quoted prices for financial instruments for which all significant inputs were observable, either directly or indirectly.